I saw a brochure that discribed

 afternoon you practically have to wait on

-ago, if you come here at night you do have
+ago, if you came here at night you did have

-to wait on line if you want to walk the
+to wait on line if you wanted to walk the

 cafes, bars and restaurants.
 But at 9am

-the place is perfect and you can take
+the port of Naoussa is perfect and you can take

 There are so many